johnjac-cisco/local-task-master/docs/tutorial.md

 ## Setting up Cursor AI Integration

-Task Master is designed to work seamlessly with [Cursor AI](https://www.cursor.so/), providing a structured workflow for AI-driven development.
+Local Task Master is designed to work seamlessly with [Cursor AI](https://www.cursor.so/), providing a structured workflow for AI-driven development.

 ### Using Cursor with MCP (Recommended)

-If you've already set up Task Master with MCP in Cursor, the integration is automatic.
-You can simply use natural language to interact with Task Master:
+If you've already set up Local Task Master with MCP in Cursor, the integration is automatic.
+You can simply use natural language to interact with Local Task Master:

 ```
 What tasks are available to work on next?